-- 3 CGS 1510, CGS 1540, CGS 1580 recommended. - 4 Students may choose MUL 2010, MUE 1290, THE 2014, THE 1020 or any art class.
+4 Students may choose MUL 2010, MUE 1290, THE 2014, THE 1020, or any ARH or ART course.

-A minimum of 64 semester credit hours is needed to graduate with an A.S. degree in Office Management Technology from Chipola Junior College.
+A minimum of 63 hours is needed to graduate with an A.S. degree in Office Systems Technology from Chipola Junior College.

-Office Systems Technology Program Code 2161
+Medical Office Systems Concentration Program Code 2162

-This program of study is designed for students who plan to complete two years of college and then enter the workforce as office systems managers, administrative secretaries, administrative assistants, personal secretaries, or office systems technicians.
-Students who plan to pursue a bachelor's degree at a four-year college or university should fulfill the Associate in Arts degree requirements for the chosen transfer school.
+This program of study prepares students to who plan to enter the workforce as medical secretaries or medical office managers.
+Students who plan to pursue a bachelor's degree at a four-year